1The first week sets the shape of the search

 File for unemployment the same day.
 Waiting costs you money you're legally entitled to.
 Most states have a waiting period that starts from your filing date, not your last day of employment.

 Export your work contacts before you lose access to your work email.
 LinkedIn connections, email threads with external collaborators, references.
-Access is often cut faster than you expect.
+Access is often cut faster than you expect: some companies disable accounts within hours of the notification, so treat this as the first thing you do, not the last.

 3Days 2–3: set your target before you apply to anything